The AU Health pharmacy team is here to help with your individual medication needs.

 Specialty prescriptions are available for pickup in the retail pharmacy.

-The employee pharmacy serves all Augusta University and Augusta University Health employees.
+The Employee pharmacy serves all Augusta University and Augusta University Health Employees as well as outpatients of the community and hospital.

 Employees can call or email their prescription refills to the employee pharmacy and pick them up at the location above.
 Credit cards and HSA benefit cards will be accepted.
 No personal checks or cash, please.